ooddaa/cron_parser/README.md

 ### 1. The usual way

 Depending on your OS, installing Elixir should be straightforward.
-Please refer to the [official Erlang Installation page](https://elixir-lang.org/install.html)
+Please refer to the [official Elixir Installation page](https://elixir-lang.org/install.html)

 ### 2. The delightful way